Mastering react-datepicker: A comprehensive guide for developers

 28

-→ Add a clear button to the datepicker
+Add a button to clear the datepicker

 1<DatePicker